 Emergency Notification Service

-The University's Emergency Notification Service will be used to communicate with subscribers through voice, text, and email messages, as deemed appropriate in the event of an emergency.
-All University students, faculty, and staff are eligible to subscribe.
-Each subscriber can designate up to three contact numbers and specify text and/or voice messages.
+The University's Emergency Notification Service (ENS) provides University students and employees with critical information in the event of an emergency using voice, text, and email channels.
+All University students, faculty, and staff are eligible to subscribe to the service and are strongly encouraged to do so, but it is not mandatory.
+ENS is not the sole means of communicating with the University community in the event of an emergency.
+Each subscriber can designate a single contact number and specify text and/or voice messages.
 The Quick Test features enables you to send a test message to your wireless device.
 The Emergency Notification Service is designed for use with portable devices and is only one aspect of a layered approach to notifying the University community of emergencies.

 How do I subscribe?

-You can also text pitt sub yourusername ens to 41411.
+- You can simply text pitt sub yourusername ens to 41411.
 For example, if your University Computing Account username is jdoe99, you would text pitt sub jdoe99 ens to 41411.

 Note: It is your responsibility to ensure your information is accurate and up-to-date.